2016 United Kingdom European Union membership referendum: Minor parties

-Among minor parties, the Socialist Labour Party, the Communist Party of Britain, Britain First, the British National Party (BNP), Éirígí, Respect Party, Trade Unionist and Socialist Coalition (TUSC), the Social Democratic Party, Liberal Party, and Independence from Europe, and the Workers' Party, supported leaving the EU.
-The Scottish Socialist Party (SSP), Left Unity and Mebyon Kernow supported remaining in the EU.
+Among minor parties, the Socialist Labour Party, the Communist Party of Britain, Britain First, the British National Party (BNP), Éirígí [Ireland], the Respect Party, the Trade Unionist and Socialist Coalition (TUSC), the Social Democratic Party, the Liberal Party, Independence from Europe, and the Workers' Party [Ireland] supported leaving the EU.

+The Scottish Socialist Party (SSP), Left Unity and Mebyon Kernow [Cornwall] supported remaining in the EU.

 The Socialist Party of Great Britain supported neither leave nor remain and the Women's Equality Party had no official position on the issue.
+The Socialist Equality Party called for an "active boycott" of the referendum.

 Cabinet ministers

 The Cabinet of the United Kingdom is a body responsible for making decisions on policy and organising governmental departments; it is chaired by the Prime Minister and contains most of the government's ministerial heads.
 Following the announcement of the referendum in February, 23 of the 30 Cabinet ministers (including attendees) supported the UK staying in the EU.
 Iain Duncan Smith, in favour of leaving, resigned on 19 March and was replaced by Stephen Crabb who was in favour of remaining.
 Crabb was already a cabinet member, as the Secretary of State for Wales, and his replacement, Alun Cairns, was in favour of remaining, bringing the total number of pro-remain Cabinet members to 25.